-Originally founded by Genevieve Weaver, a Parisian hat designer who moved to London and unexpectedly fell in love with a man and also the antiques business.
-I love the fact that it is still a family run venture today with Genevieve’s sons, Marc and Kevin, at the helm.
-They are certainly passionate about antiques and travel the world to discover exciting treasures to bring back to the store.
-Marc, Kevin and Heather (Marc’s wife) often visit Indian and China to source stock but are always in buying mode so a holiday usually turns into a chance to get the credit card out and snap up an interesting find.
+Initially founded by Genevieve Weaver, a Parisian hat designer who moved to London and unexpectedly fell in love with a man and also the antique business.
+I love the fact that it is still a family-run venture today with Genevieve’s sons, Marc and Kevin, at the helm.
+They are undoubtedly passionate about antiques and travel the world to discover exciting treasures to bring back to the store.
+Marc, Kevin and Heather (Marc’s wife) often visit Indian and China to source stock but are always in buying mode, so a holiday usually turns into a chance to get the credit card out and snap up an exciting find.
 They are drawn to furniture and objects by their visual impact, style, swagger and panache so you can expect some surprising pieces!

 The first thing you’ll notice is that this shop has four large windows.
-That means some wonderful displays which is just as well because sometimes the traffic comes to a standstill outside and those poor drivers need something interesting to look at.
+That means some magnificent displays which are just as well because sometimes the traffic comes to a standstill outside and those poor drivers need something fascinating to look at.
 These have been styled by Dean Robinson who has done such a sterling job.
-The windows are very imaginative and really make you stop and take a second look.
-The displays are constantly evolving and Dean gives them a big makeover about four times a year.
+The windows are very imaginative and make you stop to take a second look.
+The displays are constantly evolving, and Dean gives them a big makeover four times a year.

 Sixties Window Celebrating Fifty Years in Business

 The shop first opened in 1963 and was a single unit.
 Over the years the store has expanded into the basement and is now comprised of four shops.
-Walls have been knocked through and eventually it has become 8000 square feet of retail space.
-It is certainly an amazing labyrinth to browse with numerous connecting rooms all styled differently by Dean to keep your interest.
-The antiques are displayed thoughtfully so you have room to maneuver.
-You’ll find bold glamorous pieces mingled in with everyday objects as you browse.
+Walls have been knocked through, and eventually, it has become 8000 square feet of retail space.
+It is a fantastic labyrinth to browse with numerous connecting rooms all styled differently by Dean to keep your interest.
+The antiques are displayed thoughtfully, so you have room to manoeuvre.
+You’ll find bold, glamorous pieces mingled in with everyday objects as you browse.
 Some rooms feel more tranquil while others are decadent or bursting with colour.
-Furniture styles are mixed together so you get an eclectic look which somehow seems to work, thanks to Daniel’s magic touch.
+Furniture styles are mixed, so you get an eclectic look which somehow seems to work, thanks to Dean’s magic touch.

 Colourful Interior Display

-As you wander through the store you’ll discover some fabulous furniture pieces which include 1970s lounge chairs to Bombay deco chairs and Chinese lacquered stools along with a few sofas.
+As you wander through the store, you’ll discover some fabulous furniture pieces which include 1970s lounge chairs to Bombay deco chairs and Chinese lacquered stools along with a few sofas.
 Chinoiserie coffee tables, marble consoles and silvered side tables are also available.
 Storage units include a Louis XV style buffet, Mongolian chests and large architectural bookshelves.
-In the basement you’ll notice a massive 19th century Anglo Indian four poster ebonised bed with barley twist columns and circular acanthus feet.
+In the basement, you’ll notice a massive 19th century Anglo Indian four-poster ebonised bed with barley twist columns and circular acanthus feet.
 Don’t forget to look up and admire the fancy Russian and French crystal chandeliers.
-These are mingled in with some astonishing pieces like the large 19th Century stone bust of Zeus and large Chinese Tang Dynasty pottery camel.
+These are mingled in with some astonishing pieces like the massive 19th Century stone bust of Zeus and large Chinese Tang Dynasty pottery camel.

 Anglo Indian Four Poster Ebonised Bed

-If you’re searching for something specific you can head for the textiles area you’ll find vintage Indian saris, Indian dhurries and French linen along with blankets.
+If you’re searching for something specific you can head for the textiles area, you’ll find vintage Indian saris, Indian dhurries and French linen along with blankets.
 Here you’ll also find bags, fabric coats and jackets made from some of these fabrics.
-In the glassware section there are plenty of cut crystal items including art deco decanters, claret jugs, champagne buckets, wine coolers, goblets, ashtrays and more.
-The gift section showcases trinket boxes, jewellery boxes and interesting items like an adorable silver plate honey pot shaped like a bee and an elephant which is a claret jug.
+In the glassware section, there are plenty of cut crystal items including art deco decanters, claret jugs, champagne buckets, wine coolers, goblets, ashtrays and more.
+The gift section showcases trinket boxes, jewellery boxes and exciting items like an adorable silver plate honey pot shaped like a bee and an elephant which is a claret jug.